chizzletaz/BakeAndBinge/Testing.md

     margin-right: auto;
 }
 ```
 The recipe is displayed in the middle.
-When 2 recipes are shown, the recipes are equally distributed over the width.
+When 2 recipes are shown, the recipes are equallty distributed over the width.
 I find this visually more pleasing.
 So I didn't try to adjust the CSS to align the recipes to the right.
----